mezzenascosilvana/fullstack/MyNotes.md

         -->

 - Learning navegation : it a best practice add the navegation inside the header.
 In some company the navegation can be outside the header, I should ask why it is outside the header
-- Learning how to use "<section>" and section tags.It was using  title for "<h1>" and description for "<h5>"
+- Learning how to use "section" tags.
+It was using  title for "h1" and description for "h5"
-- Learning how to use "<article>" and "<aside>" using "<div>" tag ( e.g: page1)
+- Learning how to use "<article>" and "aside" using "div" tag ( e.g: page1)
 - Learning how to add advertising (e.g: page1)
-- Introduction of "<form>" tag and input
+- Introduction of "form" tag and input
+- To Run index.html: copy file index.htmt, page1.html, page2.html, page3.htl from class3 folder to the root of HTML folder
  1. Question1 : if I create a style block on the index page.
 Only, I can use inside an component with the word property "class = logo"?
- 2. Question2: On the page1 the style.css file was not apply to the <section><div>.
+ 2. Question2: On the page1 the style.css file was not apply to the "section","div".
 Why?
- - To Run index.html: copy file index.htmt, page1.html, page2.html, page3.htl from class3 folder to the root of HTML folder
  3. Question3: the <form> tag should be always into the <main> or <footer> block?
 #### Homework3 ## No homework
 ** **
 ### Class4: in progress
 - Learning form
-- Learning "<span>" tag help you to add the focus on the input tag
+- Learning "span" tag help you to add the focus on the input tag
+- Learning "label" tag and  for insid de tag.
-- Learning "<label> for" and "<input>" "id" should have the same name.
+- Remember!!!!!: "input" "id" should have the same name.
 - "required" word is necessary to appear an alert. the msg provides isnt possible to customize because it is provider by the browser
 - the word "action" inside the <form> sends the data to the backend. this file can be .js or .java or .phr , etc. ( e.g => action ="back-end.js")
-- "method": If I want to see the data on the browser I can inside <form> the word "method", but inside the "<input>" tag I should use the atribute "name". ( e.g: method ="get") method result: http://127.0.0.1:5500/HTML/index.html?name=Paola&email=testing%40test.com
+- "method": If I want to see the data on the browser I can inside <form> the word "method", but inside the "input" tag I should use the atribute "name". ( e.g: method ="get") method result: http://127.0.0.1:5500/HTML/index.html?name=Paola&email=testing%40test.com
 - Get method: It is not safe, it is better to use "Post" but we do not have the backend yet
 - Learning: atribute "pattern", it is used when we want to regex some values.
 Search in internet "sample of regex".
 But the message isnt possible to customize.
 As a workaround we can use the attribute "title".